hualuzhou/hualuzhou.github.io/_research/2-NPsGIT.md

 fabricated or characterized food-grade nanoparticles (nanoemulsions, nanocellulose, nanochitin, titanium dioxide, etc.), and comprehensively investigated their alterations in physicochemical and structural properties as they passed through a simulated _in vitro_ gastrointestinal tract (GIT), (_e.g._, [INFOGEST](https://www.cost-infogest.eu/)).
-First, the behavior of food-grade titaniumn dioxide (TiO2)nanoparticles under simulated oral conditions were characterized [2].
+First, the behavior of food-grade titanium dioxide (TiO2)nanoparticles under simulated oral conditions were characterized [2].
 Second, two nature-derived organic nanoparticles, anionic nanocellulose and cationic nanochitin, were fabricated [3,4].
 These nanoparticles can stabilize lipid droplets and form Pickering emulsions.
-The impact emulsifier type (molecular versus particle) on the gastrointesinal fate of vitamin D3-fortified emulsions was examined by measuring their physicochemical properties, microstructure, digestibility, and bioaccessibility using an in vitro GIT model [5].
+The impact emulsifier type (molecular versus particle) on the gastrointestinal fate of vitamin D3-fortified emulsions was examined by measuring their physicochemical properties, microstructure, digestibility, and bioaccessibility using an in vitro GIT model [5].
 Third, the impact of nanochitin on the gastrointestinal fate of a model emulsion was examined.
 The addition of nanochitin to the emulsions reduced lipid digestion and β-carotene bioaccessibility [6].